 - Withdrawal symptoms can be life-threatening and occur when Xanax use is stopped suddenly.

-Evoke Wellness MA and Xanax Addiction Recovery
+Evoke Wellness at Cohasset and Xanax Addiction Recovery

 If you or someone you love has been struggling with Xanax addiction or with any other type of prescription drug addiction, you might be wondering, “What are the best treatment options?”
 Of course, the best treatment options for you depend on your unique circumstances.
 However, as a general rule of thumb, it is a good idea to begin the benzodiazepine recovery process with a short stay in an inpatient detox center.
 The symptoms associated with Xanax withdrawal can be extremely dangerous — even life-threatening — when left untreated.
 Therefore, once you have been physically stabilized in a medical detox center in Massachusetts, we recommend immediately transitioning into a higher level of clinical care.

-At Evoke Wellness MA, we offer an effective program of Xanax addiction recovery that focuses on equipping each client with the coping mechanisms and skills they need to stay sober long-term.
+At Evoke Wellness at Cohasset, we offer an effective program of Xanax addiction recovery that focuses on equipping each client with the coping mechanisms and skills they need to stay sober long-term.
 In addition, because early sobriety is a particularly vulnerable time, we encourage our clients to stay engaged with treatment even after residential inpatient comes to an end.
 This might look like a continuation of individual therapy, 12 Step meeting attendance, or a continuation of psychiatric care.
 However, in many cases, our clients who come to us struggling with a Xanax addiction have initially prescribed the medication for a legitimate anxiety disorder.
 We teach our clients to effectively combat their anxiety without the use of a habit-forming benzodiazepine.
 Contact us today to learn more about the multi-phased continuum of addiction treatment we recommend or about our individualized and effective recovery program.